Tableau provides a Lightning Web Component (LWC) for embedding a Tableau visualization within a Salesforce Lightning page.

 - SAML must be configured for Salesforce.

-- Install the Tableau Viz Lightening Web Component.
+- Install the Tableau Viz Lightning Web Component.
 See Embed Tableau Views into Salesforce(Link opens in a new window).

 Configuring the authentication workflow